Beyond-jQuery/book/manuscript/dom-manipulation.md

 "
 ~~~~~~~

 The quotation marks have been added to show where the output starts and ends.
 They are not part of the actual text.
-Note that this output reflects the structure of our _markup_.
-This is noticeable by examining the indentation of the text as well as the line breaks at the end of the document.
+Notice that this output reflects the structure of our _markup_.
+This can be verified by examining the indentation of the text as well as the line breaks at the end of the document.
 The series of line breaks before the output ends account for the empty "unassigned" list.
 You'll see how this output mirrors the output of _one_ of the two native text manipulation properties offered by the DOM API.

 There are two common properties available on the DOM elements used to read and update text: `textContent` and `innerText`.
 There are notable advantages and disadvantages of both properties, but together they provide more flexibility in dealing with text than jQuery's `text()` method.
-Next, I'll compare and contrast these two properties against each other and jQuery's `text()` method, and it will be clear when you should choose on over the other.
+Next, I'll compare and contrast these two properties against each other and jQuery's `text()` method, and it will be clear when you should choose one over the other.

-Lets' first examine `textContent`, which was [added to the `Node` interface in W3C's DOM Level 3 Core][dom3core-textcontent].
+Let's first examine `textContent`, which was [added to the `Node` interface in W3C's DOM Level 3 Core][dom3core-textcontent].
 This property allows element text to be read and updated in _all_ [modern browsers](#modern-browsers).
-Change the text of our "Italian ice" list item to "italian ice" is just as simple as jQuery's `text()` method.
+Changing the text of our "Italian ice" list item to "italian ice" is just as simple as jQuery's `text()` method:

 {title="update text - DOM API - modern browsers", lang=javascript}
 ~~~~~~~